msteinert/bongo/README.md

 One major difference between this implementation and the Go implementation is how `timer.AfterFunc()` is emulated.
 In the Go implementation the callback occurs in a separate goroutine.
 In this package the callback function is called in the timer thread.
-This means that the timer itself cannot be manipulated via `bongo::timer::stop()` or `bongo::timer::reset()` from the callback function.
-If you need functionality similar to the Go package it can be implemented by managing your own thread that listens to the timeout channel.

 [Timer]: https://golang.org/pkg/time/#Timer
 [time]: https://golang.org/pkg/time/